Introduction to webhooks

 Retry policies

 You can set a retry policy on each webhook.
 This determines how Ongoing WMS will react if the webhook fails.
-If the retry police is None, then Ongoing WMS will simply not retry a failed webhook trigger.
-If the retry policy is One day, then Ongoing WMS will retry the webhook several times for 24 hours.
+The following retry policies are available:

 Regular webhooks and automation webhooks